 Loading...

-IPS International Learning Community2024-03-04T22:18:45+00:00
+IPS International Learning Community2024-11-26T14:12:11+00:00

 The International IPS Learning Community

 The IPS Learning Community has evolved over the last twenty years, starting with three sites in 2001.
-Currently, the community includes 26 U.S. states, the District of Columbia, Alameda County (California), Broward County (Florida), and seven countries/regions outside the U.S.: Italy; the Netherlands; Spain; New Zealand; England; Montreal, Canada; and France.
+Currently, the community includes 26 U.S. states, the District of Columbia, Alameda County (California), Solano County (California), Broward County (Florida), and seven countries/regions outside the U.S.: Italy; the Netherlands; Spain; New Zealand; England; Montreal, Canada; and France.

 Within these states, regions, and countries, IPS trainers, mental health leaders, vocational rehabilitation leaders, peer leaders, family leaders, and employers work together in serving people with serious mental illness who want to gain employment as part of their recovery.